2023

 Welcome to Passau

-Day 2: Passau – Schlögen region, approx. 40 km
+Day 2: Passau - Schlögen / Donauschlinge, approx. 40 km

 Schlögener Schlinge

-Day 3: Schlögen region - Linz, approx. 50 km
+Day 3: Schlögen - Linz, approx. 55 km

 The stage takes you through the green Eferding Basin and various small market towns to Linz.
 A particularly beautiful view of the city is offered to you from the Pöstlingberg.
-The Linz City Express takes you to all the important sights of the Upper Austrian capital.
+The Linz City Express will take you to all the important sights of the Upper Austrian capital.
 Did you know that the recipe for the Linzer Torte is the oldest known cake recipe in the world?
 Treat yourself to a piece of this traditional pastry with your afternoon coffee!

-View of the Pöstlingberg mountain in Linz
+View of the Pöstlingberg in Linz

-Day 4: Linz - Grein region, approx. 60 km
+Day 4: Linz - Grein / surroundings, approx. 60 km

-Greinburg caslte in Grein
+The Greinburg Castle in Grein

-Day 5: Grein region ‒ Wachau, approx. 60 km
+Day 5: Grein - Wachau, approx. 60 km

 Benedictine Abbey in Melk

-Day 6: Wachau – Traismauer / Tulln, approx. 50 / 60 km
+Day 6: Wachau - Traismauer / Tulln, approx. 40 - 60 km

 The bike tour from Passau to Budapest continues through the picturesque landscape of the Wachau.
-Pass the former monastery in Dürnstein with its striking blue and white church tower, which is considered a landmark of the region.
+Past the former monastery in Dürnstein with its striking blue and white church tower, which is considered a landmark of the region.
 At Krems you leave the Wachau behind you.
 The expansive Tullner Feld opens up before you.
 Against the backdrop of the Vienna Woods, you cycle through this flat landscape along the banks of the Danube.
 You will spend the night either in Traismauer or in the garden city of Tulln.

-Day 7: Tulln - Vienna, approx. 55 / 45 km
+Day 7: Tulln - Vienna, approx. 40 - 65 km

 The Natural History Museum in Vienna